piruththikauthayakumar/Hopeline/README.md

 # Hopeline
+A web-based Disaster Management System designed to coordinate disaster relief operations efficiently.
+The system supports real-time resource allocation, volunteer tracking, and disaster zone management.
-Disaster Management Web Application using HTML, CSS, JavaScript, PHP and MySQL
+Built with HTML, CSS, JavaScript, PHP, and MySQL using WAMP server as a full stack web application.